liqd/thentos/README.md

 Future Directions
 -----------------

-- There are some exciting advances in IFC in Haskell: http://www.cse.chalmers.se/~buiras/hlio/, `cabal unpack mac`.
+- There are some exciting advances in IFC in Haskell: http://www.cse.chalmers.se/~buiras/hlio/, [the mac package](http://hackage.haskell.org/package/mac).